dreeves/sheeq/knowledge.md

 ## Security Notes
 - Current implementation uses eval() which is unsafe for production
 - Need to implement proper sanitization and parsing
+- When using eval() to create functions, must bind them with .bind(null) to ensure proper scope